The fare you pay is based on the number of stages you travel. Most journeys within the City Centre are between 1-3

-One child under 3 years of age is carried free if accompanied by and in the charge of a fare paying passenger, provided that the child does not occupy a seat to the exclusion of another passenger.
-Children under 16 years of age are charged fares in accordance with the child or school child fare scale once they are using a personalised child Leap Card.
+One child under 4 years of age is carried free if accompanied by and in the charge of a fare paying passenger, provided that the child does not occupy a seat to the exclusion of another passenger.
+Children under 19 years of age are charged fares in accordance with the child or school child fare scale once they are using a personalised child Leap Card.
 An official statement confirming a child's age may be obtained at Dublin Bus, 59 Upper O'Connell Street, on production of the appropriate birth certificate.

 To provide maximum accommodation for passengers, children are requested, where possible, to sit three to a double seat.
 In the event of a dispute over entitlement to child fares, passengers will be asked to produce evidence of their age.
 The decision of the Dublin Bus official will apply to these passengers.
 Appeals against such decisions may be made to our Head Office at 59 Upper O'Connell Street, (01) 8734222.

 City Centre Fare

 Dublin Bus offer a 70c City Centre Fare.
 This fare will apply all day, 7 days a week on all routes* within a special City Centre Zone.

 Frequent bus routes connect all areas in the City Centre, from Parnell Square, O’Connell Street, the Quays and the IFSC to Merrion Square, St. Stephens Green, South.
 Great Georges Street and Parliament Street.
 Just ask the driver for a City Centre Fare when you board the bus, stating your destination within the City Centre Zone.